Central Heating Installation Cost

 central heating installation cost guide — tradesperson installing a new boiler in a kitchen cabinet

-Although central heating installation may not seem like it has a lot of steps, each job requires specific, specialist knowledge and skill, and should only be carried out by a qualified professional to ensure safety.
+Central heating installation should only be carried out by a qualified professional to ensure safety.

 As we need a new central heating system, should we switch to underfloor heating rather than replace the radiators?
 What's more cost-effective?